akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/custom-directives.md

 “transformation methods”, which are defined on the @github[Directive](/akka-http/src/main/scala/akka/http/scaladsl/server/Directive.scala) class, the base class of all “regular” directives.

-Apart from the combinator operators (`|` and `&`) and the case-class extractor (`as[T]`) there following transformations is also defined on all `Directive` instances:
+Apart from the combinator operators (`|` and `&`) and the case-class extractor (`as[T]`) the following transformations are also defined on all `Directive` instances:

 >
  * [map/tmap](#map-tmap)